UWHealth/linter-configs/README.md

 **Prettier**

-Editor plugins for Prettier may require a `.prettierrc.js` file at the root of the project to work.
+Editor plugins for Prettier may require a `.prettierrc` file at the root of the project to work.
 In that case, the file should look like this:
 ```
-module.exports = require('@uwhealth/linter-configs/.prettierrc.js');
+module.exports = require('@uwhealth/linter-configs/prettier.js');
 ```